kevinolega/callcentertrainingtips/_posts/2020-09-03-single-effort.md

 Are you trying to get to a professional level with a high school mindset?

-A single effort strategy doesn't work.
+A single-effort strategy doesn't work.

 Consistently inspect your work.